Germany’s Clean Energy Transition - What is the Energiewende?

 The generation and consumption of electricity are central to the Energiewende because renewables will replace risky or CO2-intensive fuels such as nuclear energy and coal.
 In addition, in the medium term, an increasing share of Germany’s heating and transportation needs will be provided by electricity.
 The Energiewende’s targets in the power sector are:

 - Renewable energy: The electricity supply will consist of at least an 80 percent share of renewable energies by 2050.
-There are also intermediate targets of at least 35 percent share by 2020, at least 50 percent by 2030, and at least 65 percent by 2040.
+There are also intermediate targets of 35 to 40 percent share by 2025 and 55 to 60 percent by 2035.

 - Energy efficiency: Energy consumption shall be reduced by 10 percent by 2020 and 25 percent by 2050 compared to 2008 levels.